-Gilbert Kim is an elder resident at Menlo Family Apartments, as well as a father to three children and grandfather to two.
+Gilbert K. is an elder resident at Menlo Family Apartments, as well as a father to three children and grandfather to two grandchildren.
 Working as a teacher (for elementary, middle, and high school) in Korea during the 1970s, he has seen firsthand how the country has developed and advanced over the years.
 He came to America 20 years ago at the behest of his family members, and he now spends his days playing tennis, reading books, traveling and spending time with his family.

 Where is your hometown? (고향이 어디입니까?)

 I was originally born in Nagoya, Japan in 1944, but I moved with my parents to Kyungbok Yungduk (경북영덕) in Korea, which is a small town near Pohang and Daegu.
 I spent the next 30 years in Korea working as a teacher and moved to America when I was around 60.
 I also spent some time in the Marines, and I moved around a lot during that time as well.
 As a result, I don’t have very strong ideas, nor any particular feelings about one certain place that I might consider a hometown.

 I have some memories of being in Japan, but they aren’t really significant.
 Also, while America’s large surface area means there are clear distinctions between the different cultures between, say the East and West Coasts, Korea is very small, so it’s kind of the same wherever you go.
 There aren’t really special characteristics between towns in Korea, so that’s why I don’t have much to say about my hometown or where I’m from.

 Did you experience racism/discrimination in Japan as a Korean? (한국인으로서 일본에서 인종차별을 경험하셨습니까?)